-This narrative may not exceed 5000 words and at the conclusion should include the word count in parentheses.
-Your reference list should follow your narrative in the same pdf file and will not count toward the 5000 word limit.
+This narrative may not exceed 1800 words and at the conclusion should include the word count in parentheses.
+Your reference list should follow your narrative in the same pdf file and will not count toward the 1800-word limit.

 The text should be double-spaced and in 12-point font.
 APA style is preferred.
-The document should include page numbers.

 Note: Tables and other figures can be included in the text of your proposal, where appropriate, provided they are used sparingly.
 The text contained in any tables and figures will not count towards the word limit.
 However, it is important that you describe or explain any tables or figures in the narrative portion of your proposal, which will contribute to your word count.
-Do not assume that tables and other figures are self-explanatory.
+Do not assume that tables and other figures are selfexplanatory.

-Project Timeline - A project timeline should be uploaded in pdf format and should indicate the proposed start and end dates of the project as well as key project events and milestones.
+Project Timeline- A project timeline should be uploaded as a PDF file and should indicate the proposed start and end dates of the project as well as key project events and milestones.
 The major activities listed in the project timeline should be reflected in the proposal narrative.
 The project timeline may not exceed 1 page and the text should be in 12-point font.
 The proposed project duration can be up to 5 years.

-Project Team - A document describing the project team should be uploaded in pdf format and should identify the roles, responsibility, and knowledge base of the PI, Co-

-PI(s), and any supporting researcher(s).
-Additionally, it should articulate how the team will work together to complete the research project, highlighting what each team member will contribute to the project.
-Further a short description of the relationship between the project team and the research site may be included, if appropriate.
-When applicable, please discuss the learning opportunities team members may experience through their participation in this project.
-This document should not exceed 800 words and should be double-spaced in 12-point font.
+Project Team- A document describing the project team should be uploaded in pdf format and should identify the roles, responsibility and knowledge base of the PI, Co-PI(s), and any supporting researcher(s).
+In the case where your project includes Co-PIs and other supporting researchers, this document should articulate how the team will work together to complete the research project, highlighting what each team member will contribute to the project.
+Further, a short description of the relationship between the project team and the research site may be included, if appropriate.
+This document should not exceed 250 words and should be double-spaced in 12-point font.
+Note: this document will be reviewed along with the CV of the PI and any Co-PIs included on the application.